 The talks in Washington came as Turkey’s downing of a Russian warplane at the Syrian border threatened to dramatically fan tensions in the volatile region.

 The most serious incident involving Russian forces since they entered the conflict in support of President Bashar Al-Assad — the downing drew a furious response from President Vladimir Putin who accused NATO-member Turkey of “a stab in the back.”

 Obama and Hollande joined UN Secretary-General Ban Ki-moon in warning against any escalation.

-Obama said NATO ally Turkey had a right to defend its airspace -- but he also appealed to Russia to engage at the side of the 65 countries battling to repel IS in Syria.
+Obama said NATO ally Turkey had a right to defend its airspace — but also appealed to Russia to engage at the side of the 65 countries battling IS in Syria.

 “Given Russia’s military capabilities and the influence they have on the Assad regime, them cooperating would be enormously helpful in bringing about resolution of the civil war in Syria,” Obama said.

-"If and when they do, it will make it easier for us to go after ISIL," he said.
+“If and when they do, it will make it easier for us to go after ISIL.”

 – Shuttle diplomacy –